CamilleDang/proj3/README.md

 ### Morph each of the faces in the dataset into the average shape.

 Using the previous `warp_from_avg(im1, im1_pts, avg_pts)` function, I morphed each of the 200 images to the average shape, passing in the image, its correspondence points, and the average points calculated in the previous part.
-Here are some examples!
+Here are some examples.

 The **top** images are the **original images**, and the **bottom** images are the **corresponding image morphed to the average**.